What is a University Model School?

-- Professional teachers teaching in their areas of expertise conduct central classroom instruction
+Professional teachers teaching in their areas of expertise instructing students at school

-- Elementary students (K5-5th grade) receive two days of classroom instruction per week while secondary students (6th-12th grade) attend class three days per week.
-Non-class days are spent at home where parents continue instruction and potentially expand into individual areas of interest (fine arts, service, sports, additional academic work)
+Students in K5-4th grade receive two days of classroom instruction per week while students in 5th-12th grade attend class three days per week.
+Non-class days are spent at home, where parents continue instruction and potentially expand into individual areas of interest (fine arts, service, sports, additional academic work)

-- Provides parents the tools of time, curricular flexibility, academic expertise and resources, in order for them to be confident and effective co-teachers
+Provides parents the tools of time, extra-curricular flexibility, academic expertise, and resources for support, in order for them to be confident and effective co-teachers

 Resources That Shape Us